 With the war years behind it, the hotel began to modernise.
 By 1958 all rooms had private bathrooms, and increased demand for hot water spelt the end for our old coal-fired boilers, which had been salvaged from a First World War battleship.
 Modern oil-fired models took their place.
 Electronic cash registers soon followed, hinting at the communications revolution to come.

-With Wi-Fi and flat-screen TVs throughout, The Strand Palace Hotel would now be unrecognisable to guests from the Edwardian era.
+With Wi-Fi and flat-screen TVs throughout, Strand Palace would now be unrecognisable to guests from the Edwardian era.
 But links with the past still remain: a few Art Deco touches are visible inside and outside the building; guests from the war years still return to relive their memories.
-Outside, The Strand remains a buzzing focal point of West End life, just as it was in 1909.
+Outside, the Strand remains a buzzing focal point of West End life, just as it was in 1909.